Roderick Townsend – Track and Field

 Before his Paralympic success he ran Track at Boise State University receiving a full-ride scholarship, where he competed in the decathlon.
 He then received his master’s degree in Education at Northern Arizona University.
 While at Boise State, Roderick learned about the Paralympics through a teammate and mentor who encouraged him to compete for Team USA.

-He went on to win two Gold medals at the 2016 Rio Paralympic Games, multiple World Championship medals, and is training in multiple disciplines for the Tokyo Paralympic Games taking place this summer.
+He went on to win two Gold medals at the Rio Paralympic Games, a Gold and Silver medal at the Tokyo Paralympic Games, multiple World Championship medals, and another Gold at the Paris Paralympic Games.
+He is currently training towards the 2028 Games in LA.